tellma-ltd/tellma/README.md

 ```

 ### Client App
-- Make sure SQL Server 2017 (or later) Developer Edition is installed and accessible on "." with Windows auth
 - Install NodeJS (LTS edition) from the [official website](https://nodejs.org/en/)
 - Install Angular CLI by running the following in cmd: `npm install -g @angular/cli`
 - Install typescript by running the following in cmd: `npm install -g typescript`